namhh5820/python_code_101/README.md

 API:
 1.GET /countries returns the list of countries
-2.POST /countries adds a new country to the list.
+2.POST /countries adds a new country to the list
 3.SUM /sum?number1=a&number2=b